Courcelles massacre: Massacre

 Prosper Teughels, Rex's first burgomaster of Greater Charleroi, was assassinated on 19 November 1942.
 He was succeeded by Oswald Englebin who was also a Rexist.
 On 17 August 1944, Englebin was shot dead, together with his wife and son, Philippe, as they returned to their house in the Charleroi suburb of Trazegnies.
 As his vehicle passed through the Bois du Rognac neighborhood between Monceau-sur-Sambre and Courcelles, resistance members opened fire on the vehicle killing all its occupants except a gendarme assigned as a guard.
-The identities of the resistance members involved has never been established.
+The identities of the resistance members involved have never been established.
 The attack happened as the Allied forces which had landed in Normandy in June, were already advancing rapidly towards Belgium and German forces were in full retreat.

 News of the attack reached Rexist officials, both in Charleroi and Brussels, shortly afterwards and sparked violent reprisals.
 A 150-strong Rexist militia unit arrived in Courcelles.
 Two civilians were murdered in the street and several houses set alight.
 In the night of 17–18 August, there were numerous arrests and killings in the Courcelles region, where three more civilians were killed.

-The main killing occurred at dawn on 18 August when 21 civilians rounded up in Courcelles the previous day were taken to the cellar of a requisitioned house, part of a row of inconspicuous corons at the present-day rue des Marytrs near to the site of Englebin's assassination; 19 of them were killed.
+The main killing occurred at dawn on 18 August when 21 civilians rounded up in Courcelles the previous day were taken to the cellar of a requisitioned house, part of a row of inconspicuous corons at the present-day rue des Martyrs near to the site of Englebin's assassination; 19 of them were killed.
 The victims were local notables including lawyers, engineers, doctors, and senior police officers.
 The killings were supervised by leading party members, including its leader Victor Matthys and his eventual successor Louis Collard, as well as the regional leader Joseph Pévenasse.

 Entirely separately, the German occupation authorities in Belgium retaliated for Englebin's assassination by executing 20 hostages already held for other resistance activities.

 Aftermath

 Belgium was liberated by Allied forces in September 1944 and the pursuit of Nazi collaborators (épuration) began.
 It was estimated that the Courcelles massacre involved 150 perpetrators of whom 97 were identified.
 80 were arrested in the following months and tried.
 27 of these were sentenced to death and executed at Charleroi on 10 November 1947.

-The road with the house in which majority killings took place was renamed the rue des Martyrs (lit.
+The road with the house in which the majority of the killings took place was renamed the rue des Martyrs (lit.
 'Martyrs' Street') and is commemorated by a plaque.
 An annual commemoration of the massacre has been held on 18 August in subsequent years in memory of the victims of the massacre.
 A small chapel was also erected.
 The Courcelles massacre remains the most famous example of collaborationist reprisals against the civilian population in Belgium.

 The Belgian journalist Maurice De Wilde devoted the final episode of his 1988 documentary series De Tijd der Vergelding (The Time of Retaliation) to the Courcelles massacre.